Betti numbers of the Frobenius powers of the maximal ideal over a general hypersurface

+So, since the condition is an open one, for it to hold generally, it suffices to determine existence, that is, the Zariski open set of coefficients is nonempty.
+It does distinctly fail in certain cases.
+One of these can be derived from an example described by Migliore, Mir\'o-Roig, and Nagel in \cite[Ex 2.12]{MMN-05} in which general choices of a Gorenstein ideal in 3 variables of socle degree 8 containing the 3 quartic generators of a complete intersection ideal $\fc$ are not $\fc$-compressed because the Hilbert function is not the expected one.
+(These are in fact the link of a polynomial $f$ of degree $3(4-1)-8=1$.
+However, we can also find many nonlinear examples of such $f$ using \texttt{Macaulay2} \cite{M2}, for example, for $d=2, p=2, e=1,2$.)

+For our results on the stability of Betti numbers to hold for all $q$, one thus needs very general choices of $f$ to be \qlinkcomp, that is, choices of $f$ whose coefficients lie in a nonempty countable intersection of Zariski open sets of polynomials of some fixed degree $d$.
+So, if $k$ is an algebraically closed field, this would mean that ``random choices'' of $f$ should work.

+Fortunately, in the setting considered in our paper, Camphire has proved that for each even degree $d$, there is an example of a hypersurface in 3 variables that is \qlinkcomp\ for {\it all} odd $p>d$ and all powers $q$; see \cite{Camphire-thesis}; hence the intersection of Zariski open sets where our results hold is indeed nonempty. \end{rmk}

-\begin{que} One may ask whether general choices of $f$ simultaneously yield relatively compressed ideals $((x_1^q,\ldots,x_n^q) \colon f)$ for {\it all} $q$.
-A stronger question is: If the Gorenstein ideal $((x_1^q,\ldots,x_n^q) \colon f)$ is relatively compressed with respect to $(x_1^q,\ldots,x_n^q)$ for some value of $q$, does the same hold for all larger $q$?
+\begin{rmk} A stronger question one might ask is: If the Gorenstein ideal $((x_1^q,\ldots,x_n^q) \colon f)$ is $(x_1^q,\ldots,x_n^q)$-compressed for some value of $q$, does the same hold for all larger $q$?
 This is a relatively concrete question in view of Lemma~\ref{phi} and Proposition~\ref{prp-D'basis}.
-The answer to a variant on this question is yes for very general choice of $f$ when $k$ is uncountable; see Remark~\ref{rmk-generic} for details. \end{que}